AMERICAN RABBIT HOUND ASSOCIATION

 7.

-exception of the appeal (protest) to NKC within
+final, with the exception of the appeal (protest) to NKC within 15

-of the date of the hunt.
-If this is at the World Hunt, then the individual
+days of the date of the hunt.
+If this is at the World Hunt, then the

 VI.
 Master of Hounds